Candidate Monotonicity and Proportionality for Lotteries and Non-Resolute Rules: A Probabilistic Version of Phragmén's Ordered Rule

-For the ex-ante PSC guarantee, consider any group of size $\ell \frac{n}{k}$ forming a solid coalition over $C'$.
-After $k$ time steps, the group has eaten exactly $\ell$ parts of candidates.
-As $C'$ forms a prefix of the preferences of these voters, it must hold that either $C'$ is eaten in total, thus giving a probability mass of $\lvert C'\rvert$ or that at least $\ell$ probability mass is spent on candidates in $C'$ as voters in $N'$ would first start eating candidates outside of $C'$ once everything in $C'$ is eaten.
+For the ex-ante PSC guarantee, consider any group $N' \subseteq N$ of voters of size at least $\ell \frac{n}{k}$ forming a solid coalition over a set $C'\subseteq C$ of candidates.
+After a total weight of $k$ has been eaten, the weight of the candidates eaten by the group $N'$ is exactly $\ell$.
+As $C'$ forms a prefix of the preferences of these voters, it must hold that either $C'$ is eaten in total or that at least $\ell$ probability mass is spent on candidates in $C'$ as voters in $N'$ would first start eating candidates outside of $C'$ once everything in $C'$ is eaten.
+Thus, the outcome satisfies ex-ante PSC.

 For the ex-post guarantee, we make use of the dependent rounding scheme of \Cref{thm:dependent} while following the general structure of the minimal demand rules of \citet{AzLe22a}.